Learning Fine-grained Parameter Sharing via Sparse Tensor Decomposition: Parameter Sharing Through Sparse Tensor Decomposition

-Next, we study introducing parameter sharing across multiple layers within a network.
-Specifically, we consider four FC layers from two different MLP modules and concatenate their parameters in different ways to find the optimal strategy for constructing the shared basis.
+We investigate parameter sharing across multiple layers by analyzing four FC layers drawn from two distinct MLP modules.
+To align their dimensions, we transpose the second FC layer of each module, representing every layer as $\mathbf{W}\in\mathbb{R}^{d\times 4d}$.
+We then examine four concatenation strategies for constructing a shared weight block $\mathbf{W}_s$: